mywrites/mywrites.github.io/ifu.md

     Following this cartridge inspection, the cartridge is ready for use.
 1. Press the **Prime Another Cartridge** button to perform this action when priming multiple cartridges, for example.

     The **System Ready** message appears, indication that the system is ready to prime another cartridge.
-You also may press the **Prime Another Cartridge** button during the 20-minute priming station drying process, thus interrupting this operation to prime additional cartridges.
+You also may press the **Prime Another Cartridge** button during the 20-minute priming station drying process, interrupting this operation to prime additional cartridges.
 1. Press the **Power** button at the rear of the device to shut down the priming station.